1981 Belgian Grand Prix

 At that point, Mansell stormed down to the Lotus pits to chat with Senna and make his feelings known.
 He described what happened years later:

 “I went over to him, grabbed him by the overalls and pushed him up against the wall.
 He wore loose overalls in those days and I pulled the zip up beyond his chin to just below his nose.
 ‘Next time you do that,’ I said, ‘You’re going to have to do a much better job.’”

 Senna’s view was that he’d done nothing wrong, brilliantly saying:

 “When a man holds you round the throat, I do not think that he has come to apologise.”

 Apparently a few punches were thrown, and that was that.
-The race itself was won by Alain Prost, who drew level with Jackie Stewart on 27 wins, leaving him needing just one more to break the record.
+The race itself was won by Alain Prost, who drew level with Jackie Stewart on 27 wins, leaving him needing just one more to break the all-time record.
 Stefan Johansson finished second and Andrea de Cesaris third for Brabham.

 1992 San Marino Grand Prix